 Whether the saying ‘breakfast is the most important meal of the day’ is true or false, that’s beside the point.
 What’s important is, breakfast is delicious and that’s a fact.
-From trusty regulars and new obsessions, these brunch dishes from our favourite cafes are all the motivation you need to get out of bed.
+From both trusty regulars and new obsessions, these brunch dishes from our favourite cafes are all the motivation you need to get out of bed.

-Rice porridge from Williams Eatery
+Stracciatella Pita from Williams Eatery

 Kedgeree from Ozone Coffee Roasters

 From the first time we first visited the Ozone Coffee Roasters to this very day, the smoked fish kedgeree has never done us wrong.
-The rice has been mixed with creamy labneh, salsa verde and kumara crunch for texture.
+The rice is mixed with creamy labneh, salsa verde and kumara crunch for texture.
 Last but not least, a poached egg adds richness to the entire dish as the golden yolk runs through the rice.
 Swoon.

-Bharta eggs from Seabreeze
+Bharta Eggs from Seabreeze

 V.B from Hare and the Turtle

-Acai bowl from Little Bird
+Acai Bowl from Little Bird

 When you’re in serious need of healthful nourishment, look no further than Little Bird’s acai bowl.
 A thoughtful and tasty blended bowl of acai berries, organic berries, coconut yoghurt, banana and “grawnola”, this is exactly what you need to feel re-energised and ready to take on the day.